CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Related Work

 In this respect, a recent survey showed that another trend in medical image segmentation is the development of more comprehensive computational anatomical models leading to multi-organ related tasks rather than traditional organ and/or disease-specific tasks \citep{CERROLAZA201944}.
 By incorporating inter-organ relations into the process, multi-organ related tasks require a complete representation of the complex and flexible abdominal anatomy.
 Thus, this emerging field requires new efficient computational and machine learning models.

-Under the influence of the above mentioned visionary studies, CHAOS has been organized to strengthen the field by aiming at objectives that involve emerging ML concepts, including cross-modality learning, and multi-modal segmentation.) through an extensive dataset.
-In this respect, it focuses on segmenting multiple organs from unpaired patient datasets acquired by two modalities: CT and MR (including two different pulse sequences).
+\lk{Inspired by} the above-mentioned visionary studies, CHAOS \emre{was} organized to strengthen the field by aiming at objectives that involve emerging ML concepts, including cross-modality learning, and multi-modal segmentation.
+In this respect, \lk{CHAOS} focuses on segmenting multiple organs from unpaired patient datasets acquired by two modalities: CT and MR (including two different pulse sequences).